March 27, 2026

 1. What is ITR-U?

 ITR-U is an Updated Income Tax Return under Section 139(8A) of the Income Tax Act.
-It allows taxpayers to voluntarily correct errors, report missed income, or file a return they missed entirely.
-The filing window is up to 48 months from the end of the relevant Assessment Year, and it requires payment of an additional tax premium on top of the regular tax and interest owed.
+It allows taxpayers to voluntarily correct errors, report missed income, or file a return they missed entirely, up to 48 months from the end of the relevant Assessment Year.
+It requires payment of an additional tax premium on top of the regular tax and interest owed.

 2. How long do I have to file ITR-U?